cogtoolslab/davinci_public2023/README.md

 (2) among those “informative” graphs, to selectively prioritize those that would help viewers quickly and accurately interpret them.

 <b>Hypothesis 2: Minimal informativity to audiences</b> <br>
-On the other hand, if people are not sensitive to the degree of cognitive effort required by a viewer to comprehend a graph, but instead only consider whether a graph contains the minimum information needed by na¨ıve viewers to answer specific questions about a graph (first goal of Hypothesis 1), we predicted that people would largely ignore “uninformative” graphs that omit relevant variables but would have uniform preferences among the remaining “informative” graphs (<i>middle and left</i>).
+On the other hand, if people are not sensitive to the degree of cognitive effort required by a viewer to comprehend a graph, but instead only consider whether a graph contains the minimum information needed by naive viewers to answer specific questions about a graph (first goal of Hypothesis 1), we predicted that people would largely ignore “uninformative” graphs that omit relevant variables but would have uniform preferences among the remaining “informative” graphs (<i>middle and left</i>).

 <b>Hypothesis 3: Indifference to audiences</b> <br>
 However, if people’s judgments are indifferent to any communicative goals so long as a graph is generated from an appropriate dataset, we predicted that they would randomly and uniformly select from all presented graphs (<i>right, middle, and left</i>).